REVIEW OUR SERVICE FEES AND PRICING POLICIES

 Our intake appointments are typically 90 minutes.
 When we are unable to schedule a 90 minute opening, we will often schedule either a 45 or 60 minute session.
 Most therapy sessions are 50 – 60 minutes.

-Full charge – Cancellation in less than 24 hours (self-pay for all)
+- Full charge – Cancellation in less than 24 hours

 The testing fees listed above are an estimate based on the average amount of time an evaluation takes.
 These costs are almost always accurate.
 In those cases where it is determined that the time spent on an evaluation will go excessively over the average, additional fees will apply.
 Fees for testing greater than those listed above will be discussed prior to the additional testing.